EXCLUSIVE-Taiwan's Terry Gou, TSMC reach initial agreements for BioNTech vaccines -sources | Health

 TSMC said in a brief emailed statement it was still a work in progress and "no further information is available at this time".
 BioNTech declined to comment.

+Taiwan Health Minister Chen Shih-Chung said on Saturday the government was very thankful for the hard work Foxconn and TSMC were putting into getting the shots but that buying vaccines was "quite difficult" and the process challenging.
 Another source said the German government, which has said it was trying to help Taiwan obtain the BioNTech vaccines, had been trying to speed up the talks.
-"The German government doesn't want to leave the impression that they didn't sell vaccines to Taiwan due to the Chinese pressure, so it has been pushing the company to speed up its talks with Taiwan," the source said, referring to BioNTech.

-The German Foreign Ministry declined to immediately comment.
-Both sources said although global supplies are tight, Fosun, as an exclusive dealer for the vaccine in China and Taiwan, is able to secure higher priority for the vaccine distribution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)